sjoerdk/anonapi/docs/usage.rst

     # Get some information on first few jobs
     jobs_info = client.get("get_jobs")

-A more extended example of creating, modifying and cancelling jobs can be found in the source of :mod:`examples`
+A more extended python example of creating, modifying and cancelling jobs can be found in the in :ref:`examples`.